adamalcantara/adamalcantara/README.md

 ### About Me:

-I am a full-stack developer.
+I am a software engineer.

 - I have a passion for user experience and user interface
 - I am a graduate of Wilmington University where I earned a Bachelor's of Science in Computer Science